The WHO Pandemic Treaty

 It’s important for countries to work together to address global public health priorities, including responding to pandemics; however, there are strong reasons why this treaty should be concerning to Canadians.

 The WHO has acknowledged that “any new agreement […] is drafted and negotiated by governments themselves, who will take any action in line with their sovereignty.”
-In the working draft of the treaty, they have listed “sovereignty” as one of 15 principles to guide the implementation.
-However, it is uncertain how this principle will be respected in the context of a comprehensive treaty that the INB has already concluded should be legally binding on signatory nations, and would necessarily include compliance measures.
+In the working draft of the treaty, they have listed “sovereignty” as one of 12 principles to guide the implementation.
+However, it is uncertain how this principle will be respected in the context of a comprehensive accord that the INB has already concluded should be legally binding on signatory nations, and would necessarily include compliance measures.
 Dr. Tedros Adhanom Ghebreyesus, WHO’s Director-General said, “The importance of a legally binding instrument cannot be overstated: it will be our collective legacy for future generations.”

 What comes next?

-The working draft is currently receiving input from member states, regions, the general public and other stakeholders between now and the next meeting of the INB, scheduled for December 5-7, 2022, when they will consider the “conceptual zero draft” of the treaty.
-They will deliver a progress report at the World Health Assembly in May 2023.
 The final treaty will be presented and signed at the 77th World Health Assembly meeting in May 2024.
 Should it be adopted under Article 19 of the WHO Constitution, the final agreement would require the ratification of two-thirds of WHO member states.
 If ratified, it will be legally binding according to international law.

-Process for Changing the Global Pandemic Response
+Parallel Processes for Changing the Global Pandemic Response

 Pandemic Treaty (Under Article 19 of the WHO Constitution)